Kanikacoder13/Summer-Training-2026/Day-16.md

 During the practical session, I performed the following activities:

-- Loaded and explored the Titanic dataset.
+- Loaded the preprocessed House Price dataset.
-- Selected appropriate input features and target variables.
+- Selected input features and target values.
 - Split the dataset into training and testing sets.
-- Built and trained a Binary Logistic Regression model.
+- Built and trained a Lasso Regression model using Scikit-learn.
-- Generated survival predictions for the testing dataset.
+- Generated predictions for the testing dataset.
-- Evaluated model performance using Accuracy, Confusion Matrix, and Classification Report.
+- Evaluated the model using MAE and R² Score.
-- Built and trained a Multiclass Logistic Regression model for passenger class prediction.
-- Generated predictions for multiclass classification.
-- Compared Binary and Multiclass Logistic Regression models.
+- Compared Ridge Regression and Lasso Regression based on their coefficients and prediction performance.
-- Added an additional feature (`Pclass`) to improve binary classification performance.
-- Experimented with custom probability thresholds using `predict_proba()`.
-- Analyzed how changing the decision threshold affected prediction results.
+- Analyzed how Lasso Regression automatically removes less significant features from the model.

 ---